szstonelee/elephant_eye_c_plusplus/skip_list_performance_with_memory.md

 For the range scan, there are 1000 scans with random start node.
 Each scan range is 64K.
 Check bench_range_scan().

 After the sorted input, the nodes in skip set will be construted one by one.
-Because the memory allocator, which supports the malloc() in create_node(), will try the best to allocate the memory contigusously.
-I will show you two memory allocators, one is the standard libc, the other is Jemalloc.
+Because the memory allocator, which supports the malloc() in create_node(), usually allocates the memory contigusously or one by one.
+I will show you two memory allocators.
+One is the standard libc, the other is Jemalloc.

 I will try the following test cases in my MacOS.